gridly-spreadsheet-CMS/unity-loc-package/readme.md

 This plugin facilitates the integration of Unity's Localization package with Gridly, enabling seamless management and translation of in-game text.
 Below are the steps to install, configure, and use the plugin.

+## Supported Unity versions
+**Unity 2020.3+**

+## Unity Core API usage
+The codebase makes extensive use of the Unity API, particularly for editor scripting and localization management.
+Custom editor windows are created using *EditorWindow* (e.g., for the main plugin UI and error dialogs), with menu entries added via the MenuItem attribute.
+User preferences are stored and retrieved using *EditorPrefs*, while progress bars and dialogs are managed through *EditorUtility*.
+Logging and diagnostics utilize *Debug.Log*, *Debug.LogError*, and *Debug.LogWarning*.
+HTTP requests to external services like Gridly are performed using *UnityWebRequest*, with authentication headers set as needed.
+The Unity Localization API is leveraged to fetch available locales (*LocalizationEditorSettings.GetLocales()*), manipulate string tables, and update localization data.
+Asset changes are saved and refreshed using *EditorUtility.SetDirty*, *AssetDatabase.SaveAssets*, and *AssetDatabase.Refresh*.
+UI in custom windows and dialogs is rendered using IMGUI methods such as *GUILayout.Label* and *GUILayout.Button*.
+These APIs collectively enable seamless integration of Gridly with Unity’s localization workflow, providing a robust editor experience for managing, importing, and exporting localization data.

 ## Installation

 1. **Install Unity Localization Package**